 Speaking of Artificial Intelligence

-At RISD’s June 2 Commencement ceremony, Hanson Robotics founder and CEO David Hanson 96 FAV will accept the Alumni Award for Artistic Achievement.
+Hanson Robotics founder and CEO David Hanson 96 FAV accepts the Alumni Award for Artistic Achievement at Commencement.

 Decades before it became de rigueur, David Hanson 96 FAV was inspired by a place called the future.
 Since graduating from RISD in the mid 1990s, he has been pushing, probing and poking around the realm of artificial intelligence, growing ever more knowledgeable about the complexities of human thought and emotion in the process.
 On June 2 Hanson will accept RISD’s 2018 Alumni Award for Artistic Achievement at Commencement and deliver this year’s keynote address to graduating students.